 The winder handle:

-Once we found the perfect stick, I took that long length of kite string that we were talking about earlier, and I tied it to the stick.
-Then I rolled the stick over and over, winding up all the slack yarn.
+Once we found the perfect stick, I took tied the long kite tail to the stick.
+Then I rolled the stick over and over, winding up all the yarn.

 When it was all rolled up, it looked something like this: